Faculty Awards & Grants

 Conboy Award for Faculty Development

-Administered by the Dean of the Faculty, this grant provides a course release in one semester to advance the research of an Assistant or Associate Professor.
+Administered by the Associate Provost for Academic Assessment and Faculty Development, this grant provides a course release in one semester to advance the research of an Assistant or Associate Professor.

 Inclusive Excellence Grant

-Administered by the Office of Intercultural Affairs, this grant supports projects which seek to foster inclusiveness of diverse perspectives across campus.
+Administered by the Office of Intercultural Affairs, the Inclusive Excellence Grant supports projects which seek to foster inclusiveness of diverse perspectives across campus.
+For more information on award criteria, funding, and deadlines, please visit the the Office of Intercultural Affairs.

 Professional Development Grant